-Still, even when we take these factors into account in the analysis, we find the persistence of racial disparities in unemployment.
-Figure 2 shows the unemployment levels in June across categories of age.
-It is clear that younger workers tend to have the highest levels of joblessness.
-Nonetheless, across all age groups, Whites have much lower unemployment rates compared to Blacks, and Latinos.
-In most cases, the unemployment rates of workers of color are 50 percent or higher than those of Whites.
+Still, accounting for these factors, we find racial disparities in unemployment persist.
+Figure 2 shows the unemployment levels in June across age.
+Clearly younger workers tend to have the highest levels of joblessness.
+Nonetheless, within all age groups, Whites have much lower unemployment rates compared to Blacks, and Latinos.
+In most cases, the unemployment rates of workers of color are at least 50 percent higher than those of Whites.
 For example, Blacks and Latinos 45 to 54 years of age have unemployment levels about twice as high as those of their respective White counterparts.